wahyu-17/why/Compatible-games.md

-## An unfinished list of compatible PS2 games that work on Play!:
+## An unfinished list of commercial PS2 games & their compatibility/status on Play!:

 **1.****In-game means somewhat playable past title screens** (including with graphics bugs, crashes, and other major problems)